dolanske/beskydy/README.md

 ## Usage

-Create a reactive partition by adding `x-scope` attribute on an element.
+Create a reactive partition by adding `x-scope` directive on an element.
 This will create a reactive scope for said element and all its descendants.

  ```html
 <div x-scope="{ count: 0 }">